tucats/ego/SERVER.md

 &nbsp;

 `@status n`
 This sets the REST return status code to the given integer value.
-By default, the status value is 200 for "success" but can be set to any valid integer HTTP status code.
+By default, the status value i s 200 for "success" but can be set to any valid integer HTTP status code.
 For example, 404 means "not found" and 403 means "forbidden".

 `@response v`
 This adds the contents of the expression value `v` to the result set returned to the caller.
 You